-We used three classifier types (Naive Bayes [14], Multilayer Perceptron [13] and C4.5 decision trees [25]) for both object placement and transaction routing.
-Figure 7 shows results for a sample TPC-C workload.
+We used three classifier types (Naive Bayes [15], Multilayer Perceptron [14] and C4.5 decision trees [28]) for both object placement and transaction routing.
+Figure 8 shows results for a sample TPC-C workload.
 In this workload, approximately 10.3% of all issued transactions span more than one warehouses.
 These transactions would be executed as distributed transactions under the best known manual partitioning for TPC-C, i.e., each warehouse in its own partition, and all item objects replicated at all partitions.
-We find that (for this workload) using C4.5 decision trees for placement and routing gives the best results, both in terms of minimizing distributed transactions and in terms of avoiding misrouted transactions.
+We find that using C4.5 decision trees for placement and routing gives the best results, both in terms of minimizing distributed transactions and in terms of avoiding misrouted transactions.
+This applied in all the workloads that we have tested.